seng438-winter-2023/seng438-a5-EduardoBBenetti/seng438-a5-G4.md

 However, despite its usefulness, RDC does have certain limitations.
 One such limitation is the inability to calculate precise quantitative values for the reliability of a system.
 Furthermore, RDC can only indicate whether the system under test is deemed acceptable or unacceptable without providing a specific reliability estimate.

 # Comparison of Results
+The results in Part 1 were about the earlier prediction of the system's reliability to determine an acceptable failure rate target of 3, similar to the prediction in Part 2 using RDC where we found the Mean Time to Failure (MTTFmin) to be 1.0 acceptable failures, which is around 0.005.

 # Discussion on Similarity and Differences of the Two Techniques